 Do You Need Air Conditioning?

-Technically, you can run an 13,500 BTU air conditioner on a couple of deep cycle 6 volt batteries, but only for about an hour at the most, and assuming you have a large inverter (3,500 watts or higher).
-If you had a couple of 12 volt lithium batteries with 200 amp hours, you could run the same air conditioner for two to three hours.
+Technically, you can run a smaller 13,500 BTU air conditioner on a couple of deep cycle 6 volt batteries, with about 400 watts of solar.
+But it will only run for about 30-45 minutes at the most, and that’s assuming you have a large inverter (3,000 watts or higher).
+If you had a couple of 12 volt lithium batteries with 200 amp hours, you could run the same air conditioner for and hour and a half.
 So, if you’re boondocking in the high point of summer, and the sun is heating up your RV, you might need six to eight hours of air conditioning to keep cool.
 Solar and batteries are just not going to cut it.

 Do You Normally Consume a Lot of Electricity?

 Boondockers with kids will generally demand more electricity for toys, video games, and to recharge devices.
 Those with a lot of cooking appliances and gadgets will want more electricity too.
 Couples who both use C-PAP devices will consume more electricity.

-In these cases, a typical battery bank consisting of two deep cycle batteries will deplete fast when you also factor in overhead lighting, vent fants, heating and cooling, water pump, and other basic RV utilities.
-As long as you’re not running air conditioning units, a 2,000 to 2,200 watt generator is enough to run these things and keep your RV batteries charged.
+A typical battery bank consisting of two deep cycle batteries will deplete fast when you also factor in overhead lighting, vent fants, power awning, water pump, and other basic RV utilities.
+A 2,000 to 2,200 watt generator is enough to run these things and keep your RV batteries charged.

 By contrast, a solitary boondocker, that is just someone by him or herself, full timing in a small trailer, pickup camper, or van, can get by very comfortably without a generator, assuming he or she moves to comfortable climates throughout the year.

 Do You Plan to Boondock in the Same Site for a Long Time?